GordonCW/cs3245hw/hw1/README.txt

 For each language,
 P(<a,b,c,d>) = (Count(<a,b,c,d>) + 1)/(total no. of "4-gram" in that language + total no. of distinct "4-gram" among all language)

 After building the language model, any arbitrary 4 consecutive characters <a,b,c,d> either appears in our language model or not.
-If it appears, we can retrieve the probability of that "4-gram" appearing in that language.
+If it appears, I can retrieve the probability of that "4-gram" appearing in that language.

-Therefore, for the test part, for each sentence, we find all "4-gram" and find the probability of those "4-gram" (if any in our model).
+Therefore, for the test part, for each sentence, I find all "4-gram" and find the probability of those "4-gram" (if any in our model).
 Multiply those in the same language to get a estimate probability of that sentence appearing in that language.
 Output the language with the higher probability for that particular test sentence.
 The output will be my prediction for the language.

 To avoid the number being too small and underflow, I used log probability.
 Since log is an strictly increasing function, the ordering of probability is preserved and direct comparisons of log probability are ok.